-When that happens, individuals should receive the therapy that’s known as EMDR for addiction.
-If you live in Florida are looking for EMDR therapy near me, we here at Florida Center for Recovery offer EMDR for addiction to patients that are simultaneously suffering from trauma and addiction.
+When that happens, individuals should receive EMDR for anxiety.
+If you live in Florida are looking for EMDR therapy near me, we here at Florida Center for Recovery offer EMDR for anxiety and addiction to patients that are simultaneously suffering from trauma and addiction.

 What is EMDR Therapy and How Does it Work?

 EMDR, or eye-movement desensitization and reprocessing, therapy is a form of psychotherapy that helps individuals heal from trauma.
 In other words, EMDR for addiction uses a person’s mind to heal from past trauma.

 EMDR therapy works by making patients do specific eye movements or follow certain objects with their eyes while thinking about past moments of trauma.
 The theory behind EMDR for anxiety is that making a person conduct certain eye movements while thinking about past traumas will eventually get that person’s brain to dissociate stress and anxiety from the mere thought of his or her traumas.
 By helping people deal with their past traumas, EMDR therapy will also help people no longer feel the need to use substances to cope with those past traumas.